-From 1994 to 2003, Ringu Tulku dedicated nearly a decade to teaching Jamgön Kongtrül Lodro Thaye’s Treasury of Knowledge at Kagyu Samye Ling in Scotland.
+From 1989 to 2003, Ringu Tulku dedicated 14 years to teaching Jamgön Kongtrül Lodro Thaye’s Treasury of Knowledge at Kagyu Samye Ling in Scotland.
 These final sessions (to date) occurred on May 6th to 8th and May 12th to 14th (around a weekend course given by Rinpoche on “The Four Noble Truths” from May 9th to 11th) in 2003.
 They marked the end of one of the most remarkable endeavours of Dharma teaching in the West; a priceless resource now digitally preserved to benefit many more beings via this Archive.

 These 11 recordings follow directly on from the previous year’s recordings:

 Jamgön Kongtrül divides his Chapter 8 on Meditation into 4 sections:

 These 11 recordings encompass both The Third Section (“The Elements of Tantric Practice” ) and The Fourth Section (“Esoteric Instructions”).

 The 8th Meditation Chapter’s Third Section; was subsequently translated into English as:“The Elements of Tantric Practice” by Ingrid Loken McLeod and Elio Guarisco.

 Rinpoche continues his teachings on the Meditation Chapter by explaining The Completion Stage.
 He starts with a discussion on precepts and vows in the Three Yanas, and the origins of the original root text of The Treasury of Knowledge; Jamgön Kongtrül’s commentary on View, Meditation, and Action.